 3. Landscape monitoring and surveying

-As part of our comprehensive model, WCPS also supports the implementation of regenerative agriculture practices:
+As part of our comprehensive model, WCI also supports the implementation of regenerative agriculture practices:

 - Prescribed grazing practices that increase ranch resiliency/sustainability, land, water, and biodiversity health.

-WCPS offers limited sponsorships to individual landowners to participate in multi-day clinics in Tom Miner Basin, Montana:
+WCI offers sponsorships to individual landowners to participate in diverse multi-day clinics: